Unidata/MetPy/v1.0/_sources/startingguide.rst.txt

 Meteorology and atmospheric science are fully-dependent on complex equations and formulas.
 Rather than figuring out how to write them efficiently in Python yourself, MetPy provides support for many of the common equations within the field.
-For the full list, please see the `Calculations <api/generated/metpy.calc.html>`_ reference guide.
+For the full list, please see the :doc:`Calculations <api/generated/metpy.calc>` reference guide.
 If you don't see the equation you're looking for, consider submitting a feature request to MetPy `here <https://github.com/Unidata/MetPy/issues/new/choose>`_.